 Japan explained the revisions made during the small working group, and following further input from Members, the Commission adopted the proposed amendments (Annex X).

+80bis.
+The Commission noted that, for 2025, “fishing activities for chub mackerel” in the amended CMM has the same meaning as “fishing activities targeting chub mackerel.”

+80ter.
+Several Members expressed concern about incidental catch not being counted towards catch limits, and thus creating a potential conservation risk, as well an unclear definition of “targeting” or “directed fishing” within NPFC.
+The Commission agreed to continue discussion on this issue for all NPFC species at future meetings.

 The Commission agreed to task the TWG-CMSA as outlined in Annex X.